rocky-linux/documentation/docs/guides/templates-automation-packer-vsphere.md

 ```

 !!!
 Warning
-    You can use here an unsecure password (as your file may be gitted?), as long as you make sure that this password will be changed immediately after the deployment of your vm, for example with Ansible.
+    You can use an insecure password here, as long as you make sure that this password will be changed immediately after the deployment of your vm, for example with Ansible.

 Here is the selected partition scheme.
 Much more complex things can be done.
-It would be interesting to define a partition scheme that suits your needs, adapting it to the disk space defined in packer, and that respects the security rules defined for your environment (dedicated partition for `/tmp`, etc.):
+You can define a partition scheme that suits your needs, adapting it to the disk space defined in Packer, and that respects the security rules defined for your environment (dedicated partition for `/tmp`, etc.):

 ```
 # System booloader configuration